 Your Kampala City Tour will begin shortly after your breakfast and you will start off with a visit to Kasubi Tombs a great World Cultural Heritage site in Uganda for the Buganda Kingdom.
 Proceed to Namugongo Martyrs Shrine where the 22 martyrs were killed between 1885 and 1887 by Kabaka (King) Mwanga of Buganda in Uganda; 13 of the martyrs were burnt to death at Namugongo.
+Inquire Now

 Proceed to visit the Uganda museum on your Kampala City Day Tour.
 Lunch break at any Good restaurant in Kampala preferably your choice.
 Thereafter drive to Kabaka’s Palace in Mengo and a visit to Kabaka’s Lake is amazing.

 Kampala City presents a unique blend of attractions and culture.